List of McDonald's marketing campaigns: United States

 In the United States, the lyrics read as follows:

 Canada

 In Canada, the lyrics were as follows:

 Hong Kong

 In Hong Kong, the lyrics were as follows:

 Québec

 Around the same time (1989–90), a French version of the ad campaign was produced for Quebec; however, no promotion was attached.

 The order given in this version was sandwiches, other lunch/dinner items, dessert items, drinks, and breakfast.
 The Québec lyrics were as follows:

-Media tie-ins

-The following movies and TV shows were made into Happy Meals and other promotional products: